 Long Lake, officially named Meridian Lake, is a vestige of the Gunnison Valley’s glacial past.
-This natural lake, located just 2 miles as a crow flies from the Town of Crested Butte, was formed during the last ice age when glaciers traveled down the Slate River, Oh Be Joyful Creek, and Washington Gulch drainages.
+This natural lake is located just 2 miles as the crow flies from the Town of Crested Butte and was formed during the last ice age when glaciers traveled down the Slate River, Oh Be Joyful Creek, and Washington Gulch drainages.
 The glacier that formed in Oh Be Joyful Creek pressed into the Slate River glacier to create a prominent moraine ridge between the Slate River and Washington Gulch.
 This ridge slumped once the glaciers receded and created Long Lake.
-With no springs or streams feeding this lake, it is recharged by annual snowmelt from its small watershed.
+With no springs or streams feeding the lake, it is recharged by annual snowmelt from its small watershed.

 One half of the lakeshore is owned by the Allen Ranch, a multi-generational family operation which has generously provided access for the recreating public.
 The other half of the lakeshore was a 120-acre island of Gunnison National Forest surrounded by private property.
 In the early 2000s, this National Forest property was proposed to fund the Secure Rural Schools and Community Self-Determination Act via public auction.
 This idea was met with local outcry that Long Lake was too important to give up.
 The 120-acre property sits adjacent to 1,000 acres of conserved open space, provides critical big game habitat, and is an important corridor for ranching in the Slate River and Washington Gulch drainages.